jocelyn-stericker/hacklily/README.md

 It consists of a frontend [Lilypond](http://lilypond.org/) editor using [monaco](https://github.com/microsoft/monaco-editor) (the editor that powers vscode) and a backend Lilypond renderer.
 It can publish songs directly to GitHub.

-## License

-Out of respect for the Lilypond project that Hacklily relies on, and to ensure all forks of Hacklily remain free software, the client is licensed under the terms of the GNU GPL version 3 or later (with additional permissions as described below), and the server is licensed under the terms of the GNU AGPL version 3 or later.

-### Client

-Everything except for the server (located in `server/`) is licensed as follows:

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-As additional permission under GNU GPL version 3 section 7, you may distribute non-source (e.g., minimized or compacted) forms of that code without the copy of the GNU GPL normally required by section 4, provided you include this license notice and a URL through which recipients can access the Corresponding Source.

-As additional permission under GNU GPL version 3 section 7, the term "System Libraries" is extended to include the JavaScript libraries provided with any browser.
-If you modify this code, you may extend this exception to your version of the code, but you are not obligated to do so.
-If you do not wish to do so, delete this exception statement from your version.

-See the full license in LICENSE.txt.

-### Server

-The server (located in `server/`) is licensed as follows:

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

-See the full license in LICENSE.AGPL.txt.

 ## Running locally

 ### Dependencies